tearust/t-rust/docs/com_akash/README.md

 TEA Project is NOT AWS.
 TEA Application cannot run on AWS.
 So that TEA Apps have many new features that AWS cloud apps do not have.

+# Reasons to use

+Apps need Akash could because

+* Existing docker apps need cheaper host than AWS
+* Concern of AWS to ban this application

+Apps need TEA Project could because

+* Top level privacy that concern of AWS admin or other Akash miners to get the secrets.
+* Decentralized database support.

+# Reasons not to use

+Apps may not use Akash because

+* Not sure how Akash store globe state.
+I did not see a distributed database.
+So if any application transfer from node A to node B, not sure how the app state transfer to the new node.
+* Worry about someone can login the node and get the secrets

+Apps may not use TEA Project because

+* Developer doesn't want to learn how to build TEA Apps
+* Existing AWS docker apps cannot migrate without modification
+* TEA is not ready yet

 # Conclusion

 Akash is kind of docker management platform.
 It leverage blockchain's token financial incentive feature.
 There is nothing special on the application.